 The Hudson Valley is one of the most popular regions that New York City dwellers flock to and we have your complete guide to Saugerties New York, a cute little town in the region.

 It's especially beloved by city residents during summer due to its ease of access from Manhattan and surrounding areas.
 It's a beautiful destination for a weekend getaway.
-A friend and I hit the road for a girls weekend.
-Here’s Your Complete Guide to Saugerties, New York.
+We discovered it over the course of a couple days in August and are excited for you to plan a visit too.

 Where Is Saugeries, NY and How to Get There

 The easiest way to get to Saugerties is by car.
 It takes between an hour and a half to two hours to reach from the NYC area, including Long Island and Westchester.

 It's on the Hudson River, just north of Rhinebeck and south of Germantown and the Catskills.
 (We recommend stopping in Rhinebeck too – it's a great city!
 And the Catskills are filled with endless photo opps.)